 Extensive changes have been made to the hydrodynamic modeling report included as an appendix.
 Additional references relating to the LAMFE model have been added to the modeling report.
-In the revised modeling report, more discussion about data analysis has also been included, a map showing bathymetry was added, LiDAR data were mentioned, and upstream boundary conditions of salinity and temperature are further discussed and described.
+In the revised modeling report, more discussion about data analysis has also been included, a map showing bathymetry of the Chassahowitzka River was added, LiDAR data were mentioned, and upstream boundary conditions of salinity and temperature are further discussed and described.

 The map showing LAMFE cross sections now includes locations where inflows enter the simulation domain.
 RMSE and normalized RMSE values for the model results are included and discussed in the revised modeling report.
-A new appendix describes salinity-flow trends.
+Limitations on the use of Chassahowitzka River near Chassahowitzka gage is discussed in the revised modeling report.
+Please refer to new appendix on salinity-flow trends.